Ubspy/Robotics-Tutorial/readme.md

 }
 ```

 Let's go ahead and continue with our previous example of getting rid of negative numbers.
 If we want to turn a negative number into a positive one, what to do we?
-There is the absolute value, but let's pretent that doesn't exist in Java (it does, but I'm going to stay away from it for now).
+There is the absolute value, but let's pretend that doesn't exist in Java (it does, but I'm going to stay away from it for now).
 Using the operators we know, how can we turn a negative number into a positive one?
 Well the easiest way I can think of is to do the following:
 <details>
 	<summary>Click here for the answer</summary>